 3. Add Water and Ferment Seeds

 Fresh tomato seeds are encased in a gelatinous sac.
-This substance prevents germination while the seeds are within the fruits, and protects the seeds from being digested by animals.
+This substance protects the seeds from being digested by animals.
 In nature, this allows tomato seeds to be spread by tomato-loving critters through their droppings.

 When an animal eats a tomato, the seeds pass through the digestive tract, fermenting along the way.
 This naturally removes the inhibiting gel, and when the seeds come out, they are ready to germinate.